emacsorphanage/helm-swoop/README.md

 it will be almost no time by employing cache list.
 Cache is valid until you modify the buffer.

+### Usage

+Now this has three way.

+* `M-x helm-swoop` when region active
+* `M-x helm-swoop` when the cursor is at any symbol
+* `M-x helm-swoop` when the cursor is not at any symbol

+It's able to use words within region or a word at symbol as search query when it called.
+Also use keybind you set just type like M-i instead of `M-x helm-swoop`.

 ### Config

 ```elisp